spejohn/Bindra_Lab_CRISPR_analysis/README.md

 - **NEW: Enhanced Docker volume handling and path resolution**
 - **NEW: Improved parallel processing for both sample counting and contrast analysis**
 - **NEW: Code cleanup and consistent function naming**
+- **NEW: File format conversion utility for design matrices and contrast tables**

 ## Directory Structure